elimu-ai/appstore/CONTRIBUTING.md

    6. Once you are ready to receive feedback on your branch, create a _pull request_ for merging it into the `master` branch.

-   7. Every pull request requiers at least one approved peer review before being merged, so add at least one person as a _code reviewer_ of your pull request.
+   7. Every pull request requires at least one approved peer review before being merged, so add at least one person as a _code reviewer_ of your pull request.
 To find out who to add, click "Insights" → "Contributors" too see an overview of the most active contributors for each repository.
 If you are unsure who to add, use these: `jo-elimuai` and `sladomic`.

-   8. Once your pull requests has been reviewed and approved, it can be merged.
+   8. Once your pull request has been reviewed and approved, it can be merged.
 The person who created the branch (you) will be the person responsible for merging the branch.
 So the peers reviewing your code will not merge the branch; that is your responsibility.

-   9. If you consider the issue complete (code reviwed, merged, and tested), delete the branch, and move the GitHub issue to the "Done" column.
+   9. If you consider the issue complete (code reviewed, merged, and tested), delete the branch, and move the GitHub issue to the "Done" column.
 Well done!

 If any of the above steps are unclear, or you have any other questions or comments, please reach out